 - 3/4 cups ripe banana (about one big banana)

-In a small bowl combine flour, baking powder, salt and cinnamon and set aside.
+In a small bowl combine flour, baking powder, baking soda, salt and cinnamon.
+Set aside.
 In a bigger bowl mix sugar, banana and sunflower oil until smooth.
-Then add the flour mixture and mix again until everything is well combined.
-At last, fold in the plum quarters and fill the dough into a prepared loaf pan.
-Cook at 160°C / 320 °F for about 40 Minutes or until a toothpick comes out clean.
+Add the flour mixture and mix again until everything is well combined.
+Fill dough into a 20 cm/ 8 inch round baking tin and top with plum halves.
+Bake at 160°C / 320 °F for about 40 Minutes or until a toothpick comes out clean.